Features of Python Django Framework

 Speed

 One of the big advantages of any web application framework is the speed it brings to projects.
 Using the resources available from Django can save a lot of development time.
-Django’s clean and streamlined nature means it’s one of the best programs out there if you feel like you need speed.
+Django’s clean and streamlined nature means it’s one of the best programs out there if you need speed.

 Access

-Django is an open source framework.
-This means that its resources and components are freely available to anyone who wants to use it.
-This will save you a lot of money versus paying yourself or hiring someone to build your website.
+Django is an open-source framework.
+This means its resources and components are freely available to anyone using them.
+This will save you much money versus paying yourself or hiring someone to build your website.
 Anyone, from someone starting a small blog to a large international company, can take advantage of what the Django framework has to offer.

 Django community

 Because the Django framework is so beloved by the developer community, you can be sure that you’ll always find support if something goes wrong.
-You can find people talking about Django in major web communities, including GitHub and Stack Overflow.
+People discuss Django in major web communities, including GitHub and Stack Overflow.

 Django applications